 This is another parable Jesus taught about the Kingdom of Heaven.
 Based on the Parable of the Workers in the Vineyard found in Matthew 20:1-16, this sermon focuses on the attitudes of the followers of God and the concept of salvation.
 Yes, there is a condition for salvation and it’s clearly stated in this parable.
 This sermon also answers one of the strangest statement by Jesus — “So the last will be first, and the first will be last.”

-Note: the PPT is more updated than the video.
+Note: the PPT is more updated than the video and the sermon text which is right under the videos.
 I made a correction to avoid a possible confusion.
-The sermon text is right under the videos.
-It is not exactly the same as the video.

 Parables are made-up stories told by Jesus to teach us some truths.
 Depending on the audience, a parable can sometimes have multiple focuses and meanings.
 A common interpretation of this parable is the contrast between Jews and Christians.
 Jews are like the earliest workers but Christians gained God’s grace even though they came later.
 That is an interesting topic as well, but today let’s focus on a topic that matters to us Christians more — The seemingly uneven or unfair generosity of God.

 There are three main and obvious symbolisms in this parable:

 The wage here should represent salvation because everyone got the same amount.
 If it is about rewards in Heaven, then it should be different based on the amount of work done relative to the resources given by God, etc. This is discussed in many of the other parables we studied before.